core-wg/oscore/draft-ietf-core-object-security.md

 ### Initial Sequence Numbers and Replay Window

 The Sequence Number is initialized to 0.
 The supported types of replay protection and replay window length is application specific and depends on the lower layers.
-It is mandatory to support a DTLS-type replay window with size 64.
-This default Replay Window is initiated as described in Section 4.1.2.6 of {{RFC6347}}.
+Default is DTLS-type replay protection with a window size of 32 initiated as described in Section 4.1.2.6 of {{RFC6347}}.

 ## Requirements on the Security Context Parameters {#context-requirements}